Local structures on stratified spaces

-Now that we have generalized $\tau_X$ to the stratified setting, it is easy to guess the generalization of the structure $B \to \sB\sO(n)$.
-By the same reasoning as in (\ref{eqn.presheaf-spaces-over}), one should replace the space $\sB$ over $\sB\sO(n)$ by a presheaf on $\bsc$ -- that is, by a right fibration to $\bsc$.
+Now that we have generalized $\tau_X$ to the stratified setting, we likewise generalize the notion of the structure $B \to \sB\sO(n)$.
+By the same reasoning as in (\ref{eqn.presheaf-spaces-over}), we replace the space $\sB$ over $\sB\sO(n)$ by a presheaf on $\bsc$ -- that is, by a right fibration to $\bsc$.

 \begin{definition}[Category of basics] An \emph{$\infty$-category of basics} is a right fibration $\cB\to \bsc$. \end{definition}

 \begin{definition}[$\cB$-manifolds] Fix an $\infty$-category of basics $\cB\to\bsc$.
 The $\infty$-category of $\cB$-manifolds is the pullback